-Building on the heritage of Thomas Edison and the 26-year history of the Edison Awards, we introduced new evaluation criteria which will ensure that all companies, regardless of industry, domain or innovation type can clearly communicate, affirm and support their nomination.
+Building on the heritage of Thomas Edison and the 27-year history of the Edison Awards, the evaluation criteria ensures that all companies, regardless of industry, domain or innovation type can clearly communicate, affirm and support their nomination.

-These new evaluation criteria were established to be more relevant, more comprehensive, better aligned with the ever-evolving definition of "innovation," more transparent for nominees AND more clearly defined for our voting bodies.
+These evaluation criteria were established to be relevant, comprehensive, well-aligned with the ever-evolving definition of "innovation," transparent for nominees AND clearly defined for our voting bodies.
 All entries will be judged on the following Edison Award criteria:

 In the true spirit of Thomas Edison, we are looking for innovations that not only address a need and solve a problem but also seize an opportunity and create a new market or industry.
 And true to Edison's work, we are interested in the overall method and development of the concept and opportunity.
 We would like to understand how discovery, collaboration, iteration, prototyping, etc. contributed to the conception and development of the innovation as it progressed from genesis to design and implementation.